WordPress Pricing in 2022 – How Much Does a WordPress Website Cost?

 Thus, if you choose the 48-month plan, the monthly subscription cost will be $6.99/month for the whole four years.
 Once the period is over, the monthly cost of this business plan will increase to $11.99/month.

-With Hostinger, every Business or Shared hosting plan includes a free SSL certificate worth $11.95 and a free domain name worth $8.99.
+With Hostinger, every Business or Shared hosting plan includes a free SSL certificate worth $11.95 and a website domain free of charge (worth $8.99).